fossasia/loklak_webclient/README.md

 Just one task is necessary for processing our SASS files, and that is `gulp-sass`.
 This will read the `main.scss` file, processing and importing any dependencies and then minifying the result.
 This file (`main.min.css`) is placed inside the directory `/build/css/`.

+##### Images

+Any images placed within `/app/images` will be automatically minified via imagemin, and the minified images will be placed within the `/build/images` directory.

 ##### Views

 When any changes are made to the `index.html` file, the new file is simply copied to the `/build/` directory without any changes occurring.